 What does “tabemono” mean in Japanese?

-Native speakers say “tabemono” to mean ‘food’ or ‘something to eat’ in Japanese.
-Perhaps, some Japanese learners know this word well as it is quite often used in Japanese conversations.
-In this blog post, however, I will explain this word in detail based on its kanji expression.
+Native speakers say “tabemono” often to mean ‘food’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain this word in detail based on its grammatical components.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “tabemono” more clearly.
+My explanations would help Japanese learners understand “tabemono” more clearly.
 Then, let’s get started!

 Contents